 Avoid secondary sources

-For the purposes of my courses, you should avoid using secondary sources and, in particular, never offer summaries of others' summaries.
+For the purposes of my courses, you should avoid using secondary sources and, in particular, never offer summaries of others’ summaries.
 (Please note that this is not true for all courses, or even all history courses.)
 Papers in my coureses should be based on your reading and analysis of primary sources.
+In courses on critical theory, consider the assigned readings, such as the works of Wittgenstein, Austin, Derrida, Foucault, Bell, or Crenshaw as primary sources.
+Avoid using summaries or interpretations of their works, such as those by Jonathan Culler.
 In courses on Chinese history, these are writings from Chinese sources, for example, the writings of the Chinese philosopher Wang Yangming (1472-1528).
-Avoid using material from the translator's introductions or from secondary historical research.
-In courses on critical theory, consider the assigned readings, such as the works of Wittgenstein, Austin, Derrida, or Foucault, as primary sources.
-Avoid using summaries or interpretations of their works, such as those by Jonathan Culler.
+Avoid using material from the translator’s introductions or from secondary historical research.

-Finally, you should not cite dictionaries, encyclopedias, or web sites in your papers -- you should not be using them.
-More specifically, never include passages from encyclopedias, dictionaries, or web sites. you should never use anything more from these sources than a date or a commonly known fact (such as the works authored, or the date).
-But even when listing the
+Finally, you should not cite Wikipedia, dictionaries, encyclopedias, or web sites in your papers.
+You may use them to find original sources, but you should never use their content, which is often unreliable.
+More specifically, never include passages from encyclopedias, dictionaries, or web sites.
+Never use anything more from these sources than a date or a commonly known fact (such as the works authored, or the date); and even then, you must check for accuracy.

 Quotation